ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

 # Installation
-Check out the [WIKI](https://github.com/Code-and-Response/ClusterDuck-Protocol/wiki) to learn how to build your own ClusterDuck Protocol.
+Check out the [WIKI](https://github.com/Code-and-Response/ClusterDuck-Protocol/wiki) to learn how to build your own ClusterDuck Protocol Network.
 And go to the [ClusterDuck Protocol] website for more information and to learn about projects built upon this codebase.
 You can reach out directly on our [Slack Workspace] for any questions and work with the community.

 **To use the ClusterDuck Protocol follow the [Installation Manual](https://github.com/Code-and-Response/ClusterDuck-Protocol/wiki/getting-started).**